gaswelder/react-slippy-map/readme.md

 ## Controlling the map state

-An example implementation of an uncontrolled map component might thus be:
+An example of controlling the map:

 ```js
 import React from "react";